fraseroregan77/FO-RFSoC-4YP/README.md

-# SDR Application using GNURadio on RFSoC Platform
+# SDR Application on Enterprise RFSoC Platform
 EEE 4th year individual project at the University of Strathclyde